Generic Name: amikacin (am-i-KAY-sin)

 Important safety information:

-- Amikacin is effective only against bacteria.
-It is not effective for treating viral infections (eg, the common cold).
+- Amikacin only works against bacteria; it does not treat viral infections (eg, the common cold).

 - Long-term or repeated use of amikacin may cause a second infection.
-Your doctor may want to change your medicine to treat the second infection.
-Contact your doctor if signs of a second infection occur.
+Tell your doctor if signs of a second infection occur.
+Your medicine may need to be changed to treat this.

-- LAB TESTS, including hearing and kidney tests, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed while you use amikacin.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Amikacin has been shown to cause harm to the fetus.
-If you become pregnant, discuss with your doctor the benefits and risks of using amikacin during pregnancy.
-It is unknown if amikacin is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: Amikacin may cause harm to the fetus.
+If you think you may be pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Do not breast feed while taking amikacin.

 Possible side effects of amikacin: